heavyai/ibis-heavyai/docs/heavyai.rst

 **Interval:**

-omniscidb Interval statement allows just the following date/time attribute: YEAR, DAY, MONTH, HOUR, MINUTE, SECOND
+HeavyDB Interval statement allows just the following date/time attribute: YEAR, DAY, MONTH, HOUR, MINUTE, SECOND

 To use the interval statement, it is necessary to use a `integer literal/constant`